damianhakert/damianhakert.github.io/source/handbook/general-onboarding/onboarding-101/index.html.md

 #### Add Locally

-1. As part of your onboarding issue, you created an account on [GitLab.com](https://gitlab.com/). take note of your username and password, because you will need them throughout these steps.
+1. As part of your onboarding issue, you created an account on [GitLab.com](https://gitlab.com/).
+Take note of your username and password, because you will need them throughout these steps.
 1. You should have been granted access to the [www-gitlab-com project](https://gitlab.com/gitlab-com/www-gitlab-com) as an earlier step of onboarding.
 1. You need to follow the [GitLab Workflow](https://about.gitlab.com/2016/10/25/gitlab-workflow-an-overview/) to complete this task.